 Probably based on an ETA blank movement*, the caliber is personalized with a black PVD coated branded Alpina winding rotor.

 The movement is placed inside a mid-sized 44.00 mm stainless steel case.
-Although the satin-finished body of the watch looks somewhat dull, this is an inevitable part of the military-themed package.
+Although the satin-finished body looks somewhat dull, this is an inevitable part of the military-themed package.
 Also, the polished bezel somewhat brightens the things.

 Price: $1500 (MSRP)

 Movement: Automatic, Alpina caliber AL-525 (base ETA 2824, Sellita SW200 in later versions,) Swiss Made

 Movement decoration: Black PVD coated Alpina oscillating weight

 Power reserve: 42 hours